-Inside Nicholas Brendon’s Troubled Life After Buffy the Vampire Slayer
+Inside Nicholas Brendon's Troubled Life After Buffy the Vampire Slayer

 At the end of the interview, the actor checked into a dual diagnosis treatment center, HeadWaters at Origins.
 “Maybe I’m just done,” he said of entering rehab.
 “Maybe I’m ready to be happy now.”

-However, a few days later, the actor pleaded guilty to the criminal mischief charge from his arrest in October over allegedly grabbing his girlfriend by the throat.
+A few days later, the actor pleaded guilty to the criminal mischief charge from his arrest in October over allegedly grabbing his girlfriend by the throat.

-RELATED VIDEO: Buffy the Vampire Slayer Actor Nicholas Brendon Arrested for Alleged ‘Violent’ Attack on Girlfriend

-The actor was most recently arrested on Oct.
-11 after allegedly attacking his girlfriend in a California hotel room.
+The actor was again arrested on Oct.
+11, 2017, after allegedly attacking his girlfriend in a California hotel room.

 “He was with his girlfriend and they got into an argument,” Palm Springs Police Sgt.
 William Hutchinson told KESQ-TV.
 “During the argument at the bar, he pulled her arm and then violently pulled her by her hair.”

 The girlfriend has active protective orders against Brendon in Florida and New York, police said.
 He was allowed to be around his girlfriend, but could not harass, injure, assault or threaten her.
+In May 2019, he was charged with domestic violence for the incident and ultimately sentenced to three years' probation, according to the Desert Sun.

+On Aug.
+23, 2021, news broke that Brendon was arrested the week prior in Indiana for allegedly using false information to obtain prescription drugs.

+The actor, charged with felony prescription fraud, was also charged with a misdemeanor for allegedly failing to properly identify himself when stopped by police after failing to signal and swerving on the road in Terre Haute.
+According to documents obtained by TMZ, Brendon handed police a California ID with the name Kelton Schultz when asked to identify himself.
+The actor told police that Schultz was his brother, TMZ reported.
+Brendon does have an identical twin brother, though his name is Kelly Donovan.